 - Visual builder makes it easy to see the Flow

-- The flow system brings limitation on the design
+- The flow system brings limitation to the design

 - For broadcasting you need a webhook or some other trigger, limited data provided